-During the three years we spent working on this writing project prior to the release of the first edition in 2021, we had only had a working title-the "Cookbook."
-That nickname perfectly portrayed what we were intending to accomplish- create a guide showing from soup to nuts how to complete some of the most common types of cases immigration lawyers handle.
+We spent three years working on this writing project prior to the release of the first edition in 2021, and during that time, we had only had a working title: the "Cookbook."
+That nickname perfectly portrayed what we were intending to accomplish-to create a guide that shows, from soup to nuts, how to complete some of the most common types of cases immigration lawyers handle.
 We envisioned a book that would describe all the "ingredients" necessary for putting together a successful case and would also provide step-by-step directions on how to prepare and present the meal.
-The Cookbook has been designed to help the new lawyer who needs a thorough guide to preparing a case, as well as the more experienced practitioner in search of effective systems to help standardize their practice and help train their team.
+The Cookbook has been designed to help a new lawyer who needs a thorough guide to preparing a case, as well as a more experienced practitioner in search of effective systems to help standardize their practice and help train their team.

 I wanted to create a book that would have helped me during some of the more challenging parts of my career.
-When I began practicing law some 31 years ago, I worked as a junior associate for a large Nashville law firm.
-The firm had been asked to handle an immigration case and it was assigned to me.
-The firm lacked an immigration practice, so I had no idea where to turn and I was forced to wing it.
+When I began practicing law, some 31 years ago, I worked as a junior associate for a large Nashville law firm.
+The firm had been asked to handle an immigration case, and it was assigned to me.
+The firm lacked an immigration practice, so I had no idea where to turn, and I was forced to wing it.
 There were almost no immigration lawyers in the city, and I had limited resources available to help me figure out what to do.
 I wanted a book that would have been helpful to that young lawyer.